jncsk/DiscreteTimeSystem/README.md

 ## Limitations and Future Plans

 - Only basic algorithms are implemented; more control and numerical features are planned.
-- Cross-platform build scripts are not yet available.
 - Additional unit tests and documentation are in progress.